Riyufuchi/ODB-Manager/README.md

 # ODB-Manager
-It's work in progress so it's a little bit glitchy!
-Java files are located in "src" folder.
+It's work in progress so it's a little bit glitchy! \n Java files are located in "src" folder.